-AECOM had undertaken geotechnical tests in 2018, there were 5 Test pits and 11 DCP tests conducted on and near the runway and at other locations.
-With materials observed including Sandy Gravel, Silty Sand and some coral fill deposits as a part of the subgrade and the proposed extension area is flat and also comprised alluvial soil with variable depths including common coastal soil.
-CBR values recorded ranged from 6% to 65% indicating that the subsoil conditions have high variability.
+AECOM undertook geotechnical tests in 2018; 5 test pits and 11 DCP tests were conducted on and near the runway and at other locations.
+Materials observed include sandy gravel, Silty Sand, and some coral fill deposits as part of the subgrade.
+The proposed extension area is flat and comprises alluvial soil with variable depths, including common coastal soil.
+The recorded CBR values ranged from 6% to 65%, indicating that the subsoil conditions have high variability.

-Given the extremely hard, well compacted stiff upper pavement structure, the primary reconstruction needs are for shape corrections, that is, to facilitate surface drainage.
-The nominated pavement design life is 20 years and structure proposed is as follows:
+Given the extremely hard, well-compacted, stiff upper pavement structure, the primary reconstruction needs are for shape corrections, that is, to facilitate surface drainage.
+The nominated pavement design life is 20 years, and the structure proposed is as follows:

-- Strip grass roots and topsoil. - Add and compact 200mm of crushed and graded quality base course to raise the runway crown primary as a shape correction layer. - Treat base course with prime coat followed by surfacing.
+- Strip the grassroots and topsoil. - Add and compact 200mm of crushed and graded quality base course to raise the runway crown primary as a shape correction layer. - Treat base course with prime coat followed by surfacing.

-Fill materials to be used may require the use of the onsite quarry and subgrade from higher areas.
-While base course materials can be sourced from the onsite quarry, this can also be imported from Honiara along with other aggregates such as river gravel.
+Fill materials to be used may require the use of the on-site quarry and subgrade from higher areas on the island of Santa Cruz.
+While base course materials can be sourced from the on-site quarry, they can also be imported from Honiara along with other aggregates, such as river gravel.

-Figure 9: Layout plan of proposed earth works
+Figure 10: Layout plan of proposed earth works